Skoutari, Laconia

 Skoutari (Σκουτάρι) is a village and a community of the municipality of East Mani.
 Before the 2011 local government reform it was a part of the municipality of Gytheio, of which it was a municipal district.
-The 2011 census recorded 234 residents in the village and 293 residents in the community.
 The community of Skoutari covers an area of 11.667 km2.
 According to local tradition it was founded by refugees from the Fall of Constantinople in 1453.

 History

 Ancient Town

 In the Mycenaean period of Greece, there was thought to be a town called Vorthona which is now submerged.
 In Ancient Greece, the town used to be called Asine.
 The town was under Spartan control.
 In 218 BC, the inhabitants of Asine defeated the army of Philip V of Macedon who was besieging the town.
 During the Roman period it belong to Sparta ever though most of the other towns in the area were part of the Union of Free Laconians.

 Modern Town

 The modern town of Skoutari was founded in 1453 AD by refugees from the namesake district of Constantinople who fled from the Ottomans during the Fall of Constantinople.
 While the rest of Greece fell to the Ottoman Turks, Mani remained free.
 In the 17th and 18th centuries, Skoutari became a haven for pirates which rivalled Oitylo.
 The Ottomans tried to conquer Mani in 1770 and they laid siege to the tower of the Grigorakis clan which was one of the most powerful in Mani and whose base was Skoutari and they blew it up with gunpowder after a three-day siege.
 The Ottoman army was later defeated in the Battle of Vromopigada in the plain outside Skoutari and repelled from Mani.
 The Ottomans tried to capture Skoutari again in 1815 but they were defeated and driven back.
 In 1832, Greece was recognized as an independent state and Skoutari became part of it.
 During World War II, Greece was invaded by the Germans and Italians who captured Skoutari.